knightweaver/cybermancy/notes/cybermancy-script-guide.md

 ## `batch-image-generation-simple-prompt-file.py`

-Rather than constructing the prompt dynamically on the fly, sometimes it is better and more controllable to do the prompt engineering in ChatGPT directly, then generate a csv file with name and prompt to run in this script
+Rather than constructing the prompt dynamically on the fly, sometimes it is better and more controllable to do the prompt engineering in ChatGPT directly, then generate a csv file with name and prompt to run in this scrip

 usage: batch-image-generation-simple-prompt-file.py [-h] -i INPUT -o OUTDIR [--model MODEL] [--size SIZE] [--format {webp,png,jpg,jpeg}] [--delay DELAY] [--overwrite] [--max-items MAX_ITEMS] [--log-level LOG_LEVEL] batch-image-generation-simple-prompt-file.py: error: the following arguments are required: -i/--input, -o/--outdir